Quantum-to-classical transition and imprints of continuous spontaneous localization in classical bouncing universes: Tensor modes and power spectrum in a matter bounce

 which essentially corresponds to the Bunch-Davies initial condition, had we been working in the Heisenberg picture~\cite{bunch-1978}.
 Let $\eta_k$ be the time when $k^2=a''/a$, \ie~when the modes leave the Hubble radius during the contracting phase.
 For cosmological modes such that $k/k_0\ll 1$, $\eta_k\simeq -\sqrt{2}/k$.
 (If, say, $k_0/a_0\simeq \Mpl$, one finds that $k/k_0$ is of the order of $10^{-28}$ or so for scales of cosmological interest.)
 The Bunch-Davies initial condition can be imposed when $\eta\ll\eta_k$.
 We shall assume that $\eta_k\ll-\alpha\,\eta_0$, which corresponds to $k\ll k_0/\alpha$.
 Since, as we mentioned, Eq.~(\ref{eq:ms-1}) resembles that of the equation in de Sitter inflation, the tensor mode $f_k$ satisfying the Bunch-Davies initial condition can be immediately written down to be~\cite{starobinsky-1979, wands-1999,debika-2015}

-The solution $f_k^{({\rm I})}$ we have obtained above corresponds to the first domain, \ie~over $-\infty<\eta<-\alpha\,\eta_0$.
+The solution $f_k^{({\rm I})}$ we have obtained above is valid in the first domain, \ie~over $-\infty<\eta<-\alpha\,\eta_0$.
 Let us now turn to the evolution of the mode during the second domain, which covers the period of bounce.
-The domain corresponds $-\alpha\,\eta_0<\eta<\beta\,\eta_0$, where we shall assume $\beta$ to be of the order of $10^2$.
+The domain corresponds to $-\alpha\,\eta_0<\eta<\beta\,\eta_0$, where we shall assume $\beta$ to be of the order of $10^2$.
 Over this domain, for scales of our interest (\ie~$k\ll k_0/\alpha$), we can ignore the $k^2$ term in Eq.~(\ref{eq:uk-eom}) which governs $f_k$.
 In such a case, the equation simplifies to

 or, equivalently, in terms of the original variable $h_k$, to

 Using the exact form~(\ref{eq:sf}) of the scale factor, this equation can be immediately integrated to obtain the following solution in the second domain~\cite{debika-2015}: